encode/django-rest-framework/docs/api-guide/generic-views.md

 Provides a `.create(request, *args, **kwargs)` method, that implements creating and saving a new model instance.

-Should be mixed in with any [BaseAPIView].
+Should be mixed in with any [GenericAPIView].

 ## RetrieveModelMixin